jackieju/Resume/detailed_resume.md

 - A C/C++ parser for translating C code to Ruby (tested on a million lines product)

 ###  Currently
 - Currently, I am working on SAP B1 Cloud NLP(natural language process) Sevice, desgin and code.
-(Untiy3D online game in spare time)

-### Tips
-- Basically I can do everything, software, hardware, C/C++ Java(but I hate Java) Php perl Ruby HTML/CSS/JS ASM Arduino, iOS(OBJC, not fan of swift), mysql, mssql, Unity3d, Photoshop... anything you can image or you cannot image about AI ( computer science is a branch of AI in the aspect of  human-machine interactive in my opinion)

-- But I cannot pass any "tech-interview examination" because my brain will just stop working for any tech-examination questions.
-It's my problem and it was true in the past 20 years.

-- I will refuse to use Java and XML (Although I have 10+ years JAVA experience and got SCJP in 2001), because all that stuff just make things complicated.

 Thanks a lot for reading my Resume.
 Have a nice day !